Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature

-We also for the first time calculate the analogue of the Thouless conductance $g_\text{Th}$ due to the Dirac eigenstates which quantifies the structural rigidity of the different eigenstates due to a twist applied along one of the spatial boundaries of the lattice box.
-We use the curvature distribution and the $g_\text{Th}$ to also independently distinguish the \emph{intermediate} eigenstates from the bulk ones.
-Calculating the $g_\text{Th}$ for the \emph{intermediate} eigenstates that are strongly correlated with the Polyakov loop fluctuations, we demonstrate its gradual decrease as a function of temperature.
-The point of inflection of this curve could give us an estimate of the temperature where axial U(1) is \emph{effectively} restored, and we will study this observable at larger volumes to firmly establish our claim in a future study.
+We also, for the first time, calculate the analogue of the Thouless conductance $g_\text{Th}$ of the Dirac eigenstates which quantifies their structural rigidity when subject to a twist applied along one of the spatial boundaries of the lattice box.
+We use the curvature distribution and the $g_\text{Th}$ to also independently distinguish between the \emph{intermediate} eigenstates and the bulk.
+Calculating the $g_\text{Th}$ only for the \emph{intermediate} eigenstates that are strongly correlated with the local Polyakov loop fluctuations, we demonstrate its gradual decrease as a function of temperature.
+The point of inflection of this curve could give us an estimate of the temperature where $U_A(1)$ is \emph{effectively} restored, and we will study this observable in the thermodynamic limit to firmly establish our claim in a future work.